|

-Kelly Galindo | Writer, Director, Creative and Executive Producer
+Kelly Galindo | Writer, Director, Editor, Creative and Executive Producer

-IMDB - 26 Seconds IMDB - Kelly Galindo Kelly Galindo is an American actress, director, and producer.
+IMDB - 26 Seconds - USA Border Crisis IMDB - 26 Seconds - ISIS Sex Slaves IMDB - 26 Seconds - Documentary Short IMDB - Kelly Galindo Kelly Galindo is an American actress, director, and producer.
 Her work has spanned decades in television, theater, and film.
-She is currently in post-production for her first directorial feature documentary 26 Seconds, which is based on the horrific sex trade.
-The documentary is driven by her passion for giving a voice to the victimized children.
-For the past four years, she has produced and directed 26 Seconds; her mission of exposing these atrocities has taken her around the world.
-Kelly highlights the nonprofit organizations that have actively stepped forward to do something about it.
+She currently is in post production for 26 Seconds - USA Docuseries and recently completed two directorial feature documentaries 26 Seconds - ISIS Sex Slaves and 26 Seconds - USA Border Crisis.
+Both are currently available on Epoch TV and soon to be released with Angel Studios in 2026.
+For the past ten years, Kelly has produced and directed the documentary project 26 Seconds, which is driven by her passion for giving a voice to victimized children and women worldwide.
+Her mission of exposing these atrocities has taken her around the world and has filmed in 10 countries to date, including right here in our own backyards in the USA.
+Kelly highlights nonprofit organizations that have actively stepped forward to do something about ending human trafficking.
 In addition, Kelly balances her directing and acting careers while passing her craft onto future generations of students as a professor at Dodge College of Film and Media Arts of Chapman University.
-She has also taught at UCLA's School of Theater, Film, and Television and at Orange County School of the Arts.
+She has also previously taught at UCLA's School of Theater, Film, & TV.
 Kelly is also a proud lifetime member of the Actors Studio. |

 |